-Bicyclists are considered motorist like any driver of a car, truck, or bus and are owed a duty of care from other drivers to ensure their safety.
+Bicyclists are considered motorists like any driver of a car, truck, or bus and are owed a duty of care from other drivers to ensure their safety.
 As one could imagine, where a bicyclist is hit by a car, severe injuries, broken bones, fractures, brain injuries, and death often occur.
 According to the National Highway Traffic Safety Administration, bicyclists accounted for 2 percent of all traffic fatalities and 2 percent of all crash-related injuries in 2012.
 Statistically, male bicyclists and bicyclists riding in the evening or at night are killed the most often.
 Further, a significant number of bicycling fatalities involved the consumption of alcohol by a driver of a car or bicyclist.

-When drivers fail to exercise caution by failing to look out for bicyclists, speeding, drinking and driving, or failing to yield to bicyclists, fatal accidents often occur.
+When drivers fail to exercise caution by failing to look out for bicyclists, speeding, drinking, and driving, or failing to yield to bicyclists, fatal accidents often occur.
 Just as in a vehicular accident involving cars or trucks, bicyclists who are injured by negligent drivers may recover compensation for their injuries under Georgia tort law.
 An injured bicyclist may recover by showing negligence on the part of the other driver; that the driver’s negligence caused the bicyclist’s injuries; and, that the bicyclist suffered damages as a result.
 If the elements are proven, then the at-fault driver’s automobile insurance should cover the driver for his negligence and pay for the injured bicyclist’s injuries.

-An attorney who represents an injured bicyclist would conduct an investigation of the crash by obtaining the police report, talking to eye witnesses, evaluating the scene of the crash, finding available insurance coverage, and examining possible causes of the wreck.
+An attorney who represents an injured bicyclist would conduct an investigation of the crash by obtaining the police report, talking to eyewitnesses, evaluating the scene of the crash, finding available insurance coverage, and examining possible causes of the wreck.

 Proving liability could involve examining whether the driver or the bicyclist was issued a ticket and pled guilty to the charge, obtaining statements from the parties and witnesses as to how the wreck occurred, obtaining photographs or videos, obtaining driving records, or even reconstructing how the wreck occurred.